KYHC Membership - what to expect

 Spring season goes from April till early June

-So you player will have the opportunity to have 3 hours of ice time a week included in fees for fall season
+So your player will have the opportunity to be on the ice 3 hours each week

-For spring season we only have one practice a week
+For spring season we have one, 1 hour practice per week

 The season is roughly 20-30 games.
 This depends on each team.
 Our league play is typically 20 games. (pre-tier / post-tier / playoffs) A seeding round and post-seeding season play and playoffs.
 Tournaments are 3-4 games each and teams may schedule scrimmages on top of all this.

-For Coyotes levels we have a Balance Ice Time (B.I.T.) rule that will require the coaches to try to keep all player ice time fairly close during games.
+For Coyotes levels we have a Balance Ice Time (B.I.T.) rule that will require the coaches to keep all player ice time fairly close during the season.

-At the KYHC we are a teaching organization.
+At KYHC we are a teaching organization.
 We are here to teach everyone the game of hockey no matter the skill level.
+We highly encourage prospective players to go through Learn to Skate and beginner hockey programming with Ice Valley Centre.

 One tournament is included in our fees.
-Each team has the ability to do more if parents all agree.
+Each team has the ability to do more at an additional cost.

 Typically we look at tournaments during Thanksgiving, MLK day, and Presidents day holiday weekends.